MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [via Submit](#submit)

 The submit endpoint takes a signed transaction and broadcasts it over the network.
-We can do this by calling the `sendPayment` or `sendDelegation` mutation depending on the state of the input.
+We can do this by calling the `sendPayment` or `sendDelegation` mutation depending on the state of the input after parsing the given transaction.

 #### Test integrate construction